kavinkumar24/Docker/kubernetes/Readme.md

 - Pod can be `replicated`, so if one fails other will be still `alive`.
 - DB is not replicated directly because it contains stateful data for that `StatefulSet` is being used

+### Traffic Handling in the Cluster

+By default there is a three mechanisms to handle the request automatically.

+- `kube-proxy`: Runs on every node and maintains routing rules.

+- `iptables or IPVS`: Kernel-level load balancing on each node.

+- `Endpoints`: Kubernetes tracks which pods match the Service, and updates routing.

 ## 3 Node Process in K8S

 - Kubelet (CLI tool)